 - Was the vehicle you were driving considered a motor vehicle as per the Act?

 - Was your driving dangerous?
 This question can only be answered by carefully considering the materials and your instructions, looking at factors like the condition of the road, the speed the vehicle was travelling, and the physical condition of the driver.

-- Did the driving cause the death or serious injury or was there an intervening act?
+- Did the driving cause the death or was there an intervening act?